 Our online learning software differs from other tutoring approaches.

 Are you concerned about someone who has poor academic skills?
 We use Fast ForWord software to provide online treatment that changes the brain.
-It is a highly effective intervention for learning disabilities, language disorders, dyslexia, attention deficits, autism, and other brain-based problems that impact learning.
+It is a highly effective intervention for underlying difficulties with cognitive skills that impact learning.

 We all need four key cognitive skills for effective learning.
 They are: memory, attention, processing, and sequencing.

 Here are some behaviours you might notice in a person who is weak in these skills: